I am André Bekker.

-When I was 5, we moved from Bloemfontein to Hartbeespoortdam.
-Soon after arriving there my parents adopted a 3-year-old girl (same age as my real sister).
+When I was 5, we moved from the city to a small town in the platteland.
+Soon after arriving there my parents adopted a little girl (same age as my real sister).
 Her dad shot her mom and then himself.
 She also suffered all kinds of abuse before she arrived.
 Because of her traumatic background she was extremely demanding emotionally and she caused a lot of disruption in the household.
 My mom suffered from terrible back ache (we later figured out it was due to the stress caused by the adoption) and spent a lot of time in bed.
-My dad hid in his study – also to get away from the disruption, so I grew up pretty much emotionally abandoned.
+My dad hid in his study – also to get away from the disruption, so I grew up feeling pretty much emotionally abandoned.

 I was the best little boy I could be, helping my dad in the garage, climbing trees, etc, a real tomboy.
 I was also molested a number of times over the next 14 years.

-First year of university I became involved in a lesbian relationship with a women 17 years older than me.
+After school I became involved in a lesbian relationship with a much older woman.
 We were together for 10 years.
-The last 3 years were emotionally abusive.
+The last 3 years the relationship became emotionally abusive.
 I knew the Lord, knew the truth, but I was too scared to leave.
 I was also not allowed to tell anybody that we were in a relationship.
 I was depressed and wanted to commit suicide.
-I met a friend who I could tell I was gay.
-For the first time in 10 year I could tell the truth and the Truth will set you free!
+I met a lady who was guy and trusted her enough to tell her about my secret.
+For the first time in 10 years I could tell the truth and the Truth will set you free!

-In January 2005 I told my parents and sisters that I was gay.
-I ended the 1st relationship in March 2005 and went to live with my parents.
+Shortly after that I told my parents and sisters that I was gay.
+I ended the 1st relationship and went to live with my parents.
 I went straight into a relationship with new girl.
 I was still very depressed.
 My new girlfriend insisted I go to a psychologist.

-In November 2006 I went to a Woord In Aksie Camp and committed my life the Lord on the first night.
-The speaker on the second day told us about 5 sparrows sitting on a telephone wire, 3 decided to fly away, how many were left?
+A year and a half later I went to a Woord In Aksie Camp and committed my life the Lord on the first night.
+The speaker on the second day told asked us about 5 sparrows sitting on a telephone wire, 3 decided to fly away, how many were left?
 5, because they only decided to fly, they did not actually fly away.
 He said we need to go over into action.
 So, I realised 3 things

-- Have to break up with girl, 2) I had to forgive my adopted sister 3) I had to talk to parents, which I did and on Monday morning I found an old 1 cent piece in driveway – with 2 sparrows on.
+I did that and a few days later I found an old 1 cent piece in my driveway – with 2 sparrows on.

-So I broke up relationship with girlfriend.
-In 2008 I tried to help a friend out of the gay life and was pulled back in for 6 months.
+After walking the straight and narrow for about 18 months I tried to help a friend out of the gay life and was pulled back in for 6 months.
 All the while I knew it was the wrong thing and after six months, on 08-08-2008 I started living my new straight life.
-I was baptised in the Holy Spirit, completed the Vrymakende Waarhede course at LW, attended the LW Singles Camp where I first met Frans Cronje and heard his testimony.
+I was baptised in the Holy Spirit, completed some courses at church, attended a singles camp where I first met Frans Cronje and heard his testimony.

-In 2010 I started the 1st year Christian Counselling course at LW, one assignment was telling and working through the stuff that happened in my life.
+A year later I started a Christian Counselling course at church and one assignment was to write my life story.
+This made me realised how many things had gone wrong in my life and that I needed to start working through the stuff that happened in my life.
 This was so freeing, and healing!
 I finished the second year too and started speaking to the parents of gay kids, to help them understand what goes on in the minds of their children and how to love them through it.

-We are happily married, I have absolutely no urge to go back to my old life, there is no longing for my old life, in fact I am just so grateful, so thankful that God freed me from my old life.
-I still have contact with two of my ex-girlfriends, and I know for sure that I never ever want to go back to live that life.
+We are happily married, I have absolutely no urge to go back to my old life, there is no longing for my old life, in fact I am just so grateful, so thankful that God freed me from the lie I lived!

-God is good, He is gracious, slow to anger, quick to forgive and with an abundance of love for us sinners, and He want to heal people.
+God is good, He is gracious, slow to anger, quick to forgive and with an abundance of love for us sinners, and He wants to heal people.
 I would never tell anyone who does not want to change that they have to change, but I feel so strongly that there should be support for people who want to change.
-That the church should be allowed to council people, to send them in the right direction, to help them reach their life in freedom.
-Change is possible!!

 My name is Sibusiso Mahlangu and I am a living testimony that change from unwanted same-sex attraction (SSA) CAN happen.
 One thing that needs to be made clear is that if you want a quick fix or an overnight solution – then this is not for you.